-We still have so far to go for equality, equal rights, equal treatment and respect of women, but I was thinking how far we have come.
-To me, this is once again a collaborative project.
-Even though I’m in isolation at home, I still feel supported by other women through our virtual world.
-I really want my work to focus on gratitude for the women who came before us.
+We still have so far to go for equal rights, treatment and respect of women, but I often think of how far we have come.
+During this time, even though I’m at home, I still feel supported by other women through our virtual world.
+I really want my work to focus on gratitude for the women who have raised the bar for all of us.

 These pieces are created using acrylics on 7x14 inch canvases and continue to feature the influence of street art in the layers of brayered and airbrushed patterns and colours.
 To me they represent the layers of experience and history of each woman.